EunomiaUPM/ecostars-consumer-case/README.md

 This branch is designed for scenarios where the data consumer must react to data changes as they happen.
 It defines a "listener" architecture.

-- **Endpoint Definition:** A secure, high-availability API endpoint (e.g., a RESTful webhook, an AMQP queue listener, or a Kafka topic consumer) is exposed to the data space.
+- **Endpoint Definition:** An API endpoint is exposed to the data space.
 This endpoint serves as the single point of entry for all asynchronous data updates pushed by registered data providers.
 - **Ingestion & Curation:** Upon reception, the raw data is immediately funneled into an **Apache NiFi** data flow pipeline.
 This pipeline is responsible for the critical "ingest and cure" process:
   - **Validation:** Schema enforcement, data type checking, and validation against business rules.
   - **Transformation:** Normalization, cleansing, and enrichment of the data (e.g., joining with internal reference data, standardizing formats).